DerMitDemRolfTanzt/fs22-twitchevents/README.md

 ### FS22 Mod installation

 1. Make sure that the game is not running while installing or updating mods.
-2. Download the mod package `TwitchEvents.zip` from the latest [release](https://github.com/DerMitDemRolfTanzt/fs22-twitchevents/releases).
+2. Download the mod package `FS22_TwitchEvents.zip` from the latest [release](https://github.com/DerMitDemRolfTanzt/fs22-twitchevents/releases).
 3. Drop the downloaded zip file (do not extract) to the FS22 mods folder `%USERPROFILE%\Documents\My Games\FarmingSimulator2022\mods`.

 ### CrowdControl installation